VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Background and Related Work

-Several work have started to explore energy-efficient and power management frameworks for LLM inference~\cite{stojkovic2025dynamollm, stojkovic2025tapas, li2025ecoserve, reddy2025aigreenferencingroutingai, fernandez-etal-2025-energy, stojkovic2024greenerllmsbringingenergyefficiency}.
-For example, DynamoLLM~\cite{stojkovic2025dynamollm} shows benefits of GPU frequency control in LLM inference serving based on request characteristics (predicted input/output tokens) to yield energy savings.
-It proposes a hierarchical design to efficiently route incoming requests to respective GPU pools that vary by model sharding and frequency while changing frequency on a coarse-grained based on load characteristics.
-Similarly, $\mu$-Serve~\cite{10.5555/3691992.3691997} shows benefits of dynamic frequency scaling and proposed a model-serving framework to optimize for power consumption by co-serving multiple ML models.
-These works show early signals towards power-saving opportunities by coarse-grain control in LLM inference but do not explore the significant benefits of fine-grained control, especially in P/D disaggregated serving.
-Our work focuses on deeply understanding the fine-grained frequency and routing control for varying loads and SLOs, and showing the benefits of using them with P/D disaggregated LLM serving.
+Taken together, these works show that DVFS and scheduling can improve energy and system efficiency, but they do not treat P/D disaggregation as an energy-control surface, nor do they study the phase-specific energy–frequency behavior and decode-side batch-boundary effects that motivate \name.
 EcoServe~\cite{li2025ecoserve} focuses on reducing the operational and embodied carbon emissions throughout the hardware lifecycle.
-It proposes reusing, allocating and provisioning GPUs and CPUs based on offline/online inference, workload demand, model-size etc. TAPAS~\cite{stojkovic2025tapas} focused on routing requests to specific instances on row/aisle in GPU datacenter racks by exploiting available thermal and power slack to avoid high-power hotspots.
-Recently, Heron\cite{reddy2025aigreenferencingroutingai} proposed placing GPUs closer to renewable energy sources and adjust workloads for improved efficiency.
+It proposes reusing, allocating and provisioning GPUs and CPUs based on offline/online inference, workload demand, model-size etc. TAPAS~\cite{stojkovic2025tapas} focused on routing requests to specific instances within rows/aisles of GPU data‑center racks by exploiting available thermal and power slack to avoid high-power hotspots.
+Recently, Heron\cite{reddy2025ai} proposes placing GPUs closer to renewable energy sources and adjust workloads for improved efficiency.
 These works are complementary to our contribution and underscore the importance of sustainable AI.
+These systems operate primarily at the infrastructure or cluster level, whereas \name focuses on runtime operating-point selection.
 We deeply study frequency-control under varying loads and \name is the first to explore energy-efficient LLM serving under P/D-disaggregated architecture systematically with SLO-aware feedback baked into the system.